 - Wesley Groome, PhD 2006, Senior Exploration Geologist, Australia.

-- Erwin Melis, PhD 2006, currently working in the geotechnical industry.
+- Erwin Melis, PhD 2006, working for Shomaker and Associates in New Mexico.

-- Heather Short, PhD 2006, currently a faculty member at John Abbott University, Canada.
+- Heather Short, PhD 2006, faculty member at John Abbott University, Canada.

-- Chris Gerbi, PhD 2005, currently a faculty member at the University of Maine.
+- Chris Gerbi, PhD 2005, faculty member at the University of Maine.

-- Matthew Dupee, MS 2005, currently working in the geotechnical industry.
+- Matthew Dupee, MS 2005, working in the geotechnical industry in New England.

 - ERS 103 – Dynamic Earth.
 A 3-credit introductory course that attracts approximately 250 students per year.